Sacred Headwaters

 The Sacred Headwaters is a large subalpine drainage basin centred around Klappan Mountain of the Klappan Range in northern British Columbia.
 It is the source of three wild salmon rivers: the Skeena River, Nass River, and Stikine River.
 It is also referred to as the Klappan Valley, although the Klappan—a tributary of the Stikine River—is only one of the area's watersheds.
 Local Tahltan people call the area Klabona, which is loosely translated as "headwaters".

 Ecology

-The area has a significant population of grizzly bears, stone sheep, caribou, wolves, and goats.
+The area has a significant population of grizzly bears, stone sheep, caribou, wolves, and mountain goats.
 Salmon swim over 400 kilometres from the Pacific Ocean to spawn in the upper reaches of the river.

+Cultural significance

+Tahltan Nation has a culture that is intricately woven into all aspects of their language, art, governance, and everyday life.
+The Tahltan Nation is divided into two clans, Crow and Wolf; each clan is further divided into several smaller family groups.
+Placing an importance on culture is how the Tahltan Nation has been able to preserve their heritage, language, and lands for so long.
+The Sacred Headwaters are located right in the middle of the Tahltan's territory.
+This shows how long these Sacred Waters have been culturally embraced by the Tahltan Nation, using it as a ceremonial and cultural event grounds.
+The Sacred Headwaters have been a part of the Tahltan Nation's territory for thousands of years, and they had been struggling for decades to have access to the waters and preserve the land for future generations.
+There are three major zones that are being heavily affected by major industrial activity: Zone A has been under major industrial activity for a minimum of 20 years; Zone B, an area with high concentration of Tahltan values, is under economic development; and Zone C is proposed for economic development that is environmentally and culturally responsible, and conforms to regulatory processes and agreements between the Tahltan Nation and the BC government.
+In August 2019, the Tahltan Nation won the right to culturally preserve and save their sacred headwaters in a court case between the Nation and the government of BC.

 Industrial development

 The Sacred Headwaters is rich in mineral and energy resources, particularly coal and coalbed methane.
 Several industrial development projects were planned for the area, including Fortune Minerals' open-pit Klappan Coal Mine and Royal Dutch Shell's Klappan Coalbed Methane Project.
-Shell Canada's website in 2009 reported to be conducting several environmental baseline studies being carried out within the Klappan tenure area.
+Shell Canada in 2009 conducted several environmental baseline studies within the Klappan tenure area.
 The British Columbia Ministry of Energy, Mines and Petroleum Resources estimates the Klappan coal deposit could contain as much as 8.1 Tcuft of coalbed methane gas.